 14 Fun Things to do in New York City at Christmas

 Bundle up with your favourite hat, scarf, and mittens.

-Pack your comfortable and warm winter boots, and get ready to explore our New York City Christmas.
+Pack your comfortable and warm winter boots, and get ready to explore our Christmas in New York.

 1. The Rockettes Radio City Christmas Spectacular

 It turned out that everyone said “Go see the Rockettes!”

 Radio City Music Hall's Christmas Celebration is a New York City institution dating back to 1932.
 If you are going to catch a show during the holidays, this is the one to see.

 Book your night at Radio City Music Hall with Get Your Guide a great place for guides, tickets and tours.

 2. The Nutcracker

 If you want to see another Christmas Show, the Nutcracker is performed by the New York City Ballet at the Lincoln Centre.